 Attaining a sponsor

-Now that you have the interest of a potential sponsor, it’s time to work on the close.
+Now you have the interest of a potential sponsor, it’s time to work on the close.
 You may have chosen to develop a short letter or video to introduce yourself to their business.
-Once this has been received, follow up with a phone call or email to thank them for considering you.
+Once this has been received, follow-up with a phone call or email to thank them for considering you.

 Sustaining the relationship

 Over the course of your sponsorship agreement, you may like to suggest a quarterly meeting to ensure both parties are gaining benefits from the relationship.
-Remember, your enthusiasm, energy and network are assets for your sponsor, so don’t be shy to suggest new ideas.
+Remember, your enthusiasm, energy and network are assets for your sponsor, so don’t be shy in suggesting new ideas.